 While we are aware that such a success is a result of several people's work of whom we had a pleasure to personally meet just a few, we are most grateful to Gabriela's solicitor Ms Jennifer Buchanan who proved to be not only an excellent, always extremely efficient law professional but also a very sensitive, patient and understanding person.
 At all times when dealing with Fieldfisher and any experts who were helping in the course of the claim we felt that we were really listened to, understood and never left alone with any of our problems.
 As foreigners we could also count on extra support whenever it was needed.

 We would definitely recommend Fieldfisher to everyone without any doubt."

-For further information or if you believe you may have a RTA claim, please contact us:
+For further information or if you believe you may have a no win no fee RTA claim, please contact us.

 All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors

 Jennifer Buchanan explains why employers should encourage their staff to take out cycling insurance.